pdf-association/arlington-pdf-model/EXTENSIONS.md

 # Extending and customizing the Arlington PDF Model

-As the Arlington PDF model is defined using simple text-based TSV files, it is very easy to extend or caustomize the data model to match a specific implementation or additional sets of requirements by patching an Arlington TSV model set of files.
+As the Arlington PDF model is defined using simple text-based TSV files, it is very easy to extend or customize the data model to match a specific implementation or additional sets of requirements by patching an Arlington TSV model set of files.

 For example, extensions can suppress messages regarding specific malformations or proprietary extensions by simply adding definitions to the appropriate TSV file.
 Because these are not part of the official ISO PDF specification, these are referred to generically as "_extensions_" and the "SinceVersion" field (column 3) which normally contains a PDF version is replaced by a predicate: `fn:Extension(name,x.y)` or `fn:Extension(name)` depending on whether the extension is version-based or not.